 If you are breastfeeding, take into account the amount of stress your body is about to go under.
 Think ahead about what you will do if you milk supply drops and know what you plan to do.
 I am glad I knew what I would do because mine dropped quite a bit especially when Hayes ate a lot less when he got sick.
 I already had a formula picked out and everything and had tossed around all the pluses and minuses of supplementing him.
 Sure enough, it was great and was one of the easiest things to handle in the process.
 Now, we are back up and running fully, but the stress of not being able to feed your baby is one you don’t want.
 Know your body will recover, but just know what you are willing to do in the in-between time.
 In all honesty, now we still supplement because it takes me off duty more so I can work more easily, not to mention I do believe it is helping with longer night time stretches even though he is about 75% breastfed and 25% formula fed now.

 One day my cousin offered to come and help.
 We thought she would be playing with Hayes, but he was sick and grumpy and very attached to me so she was able to pack up our kitchen and our studio for us.
 To this day I couldn’t be more thankful for her considering the night before Hayes had spiked a 104-degree fever and we spent the morning at the doctor.
 She saved us that day.
 So, accept the help no matter what it is.
 This is not the time to be a control-freak.
 You may also hire professional movers to help make this whole task a little easier.

 Have any of you moved with a baby?
 What did you do?
 What did you learn?
 What tips would you share?!
-Though we aren’t moving cross-country in the coming year, we are hiring Alberta movers to help us move across town (storage unit to finished home) and may need some more tips so we would love to hear them!
+Though we aren’t moving cross-country in the coming year, we are going to be hiring movers to help us move across town (storage unit to finished home), and may need some more tips, so we would love to hear them!